-Noninvasive treatment options do not require the patient to undergo surgery, nor do they use medical equipment that cut the skin or physically enter the body.
+Noninvasive treatment options do not require the patient to undergo surgery, nor do they use medical equipment that cuts the skin or physically enters the body.
 Minimally invasive procedures involve making small incisions in the skin, allowing the doctor to treat veins deeper in the leg.
 Most non-invasive treatments are more effective against damaged veins that appear closer to the skin’s surface.

 Noninvasive and Minimally Invasive Treatment Options

 During sclerotherapy, the doctor injects affected veins with a solution called a sclerosant.
 The sclerosant is a solution that contains sodium tetradecyl sulfate.
 It works by scarring the vein, causing it to collapse.
 This forces the blood to find healthier veins to travel through.
 Once the veins collapse, the body destroys them, and they disappear after a while.

 Sclerotherapy is ideal for treating small spider veins, small varicose veins that appear close to the skin’s surface.
 It also improves the appearance of affected veins in the leg.
 To treat larger veins, healthcare professionals turn the sclerosant solution into foam before injecting it into veins in a treatment process known as foam sclerotherapy.
 Foam sclerotherapy is ideal for treating larger veins because foam covers a larger area compared to liquid.